TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### Assignment:
 1. Get a high level overview of how all three languages (and jQuery) work together in a web page in this brief learn.jquery.com post on the [Anatomy of a Web Page](http://learn.jquery.com/javascript-101/getting-started/).
-2. If you didn't the first time, check out the [this 10-minute video on your browser's developer tools](http://www.youtube.com/watch?v=z1TkfcC53G0), which should make a bit more sense to you anyway now.
+2. If you didn't the first time, check out [this 10-minute video on your browser's developer tools](http://www.youtube.com/watch?v=z1TkfcC53G0), which should make a bit more sense to you anyway now.

 #### HTML and CSS 101
 Estimated Time: 6-10 hrs